merryvj/arena-explorer/README.md

 # Are.na Hypermedia Canvas

 This is a prototype tool that imports multimedia "blocks" from a specified Are.na channel onto an interactive canvas.
+When I use Are.na to collect ideas and other fragments from the web, I want to organize ideas in relation to each other.

+Try it in action: [Link coming soon!]

 ![image](https://github.com/merryvj/arena-explorer/assets/41601131/74837ead-ef85-4167-bf40-481c30fa9394)